yimpyomp/DSAT-Trimmer/README.md

 ### Feedback
 * Please direct any and all feedback on the functionality to Enzi at my work email, or in person, so I can work on implementing it.
 I am aware that the current output of the missed answers is not in the most readable format, and I am open to any suggestions on how to optimize it for readability.
 I'll work on implementing a GUI at some point if this tool ends up being used very much.

+### Bug Reporting
+* When a bug is inevitably, and probably frequently found, please report it using any of the following methods:
+    * Email Enzi's work email address
+    * Open an issue on this repository
+    * Lmk next time you see me at work

+### Known Issues
+* Final page of template PDF is being included regardless of whether or not it contains a question answered incorrectly